ingobeans/eco/readme.md

 or, a shorter version: `eco d-a 97 98 99 100` > `abcd`

+you can also convert data passed through stdin, by passing no other data as args.

+this however will not care about which `from` format is specified and instead just read raw data.

 ## help message

 usage: `eco <from>-<to> <any data to be converted>`